Life after divorce – A rough guide

 4. Save something

-Even if its £20 a month.
+Even if it's £20 a month.
 Make saving a habit.
-Bank it on pay day.
-The easiest time to increase your saving is when you get a pay rise/new job.
+Bank it on payday.
+The easiest time to increase your savings is when you get a pay rise/new job.
 Bank the difference straight away.

 Do you qualify for child benefit now you’re not a double-income household?
 Universal Credit?
-Have you applied for single person council tax reduction?
+Have you applied for a single-person council tax reduction?

 I remember I went to the Citizen’s Advice (for something unrelated) and found out I qualified for a clothing grant for when my youngest child started primary school.
 It made a massive difference to me at the time.